 "Take another sigh and now look at the landscape of the piece below.
 Feeling better already?
 See what I mean, brother?
-Nice birds too.
-Can ya dig it?"
+Nice birds too."

 This is psychedelic art of a troubled mind.
 Escher's confusing lino's, woodcuts, wood engravings and lithographs with impossible perspectives and parallel spaces are the result of a visual confusion in his youth.
 It may have inspired Genesis for their song Land of Confusion.

 This landscape was the birthplace of Maurits Cornelis (nicknamed Mauk) Escher.
 Born in the city of Leeuwarden in the year AD 1898.
 At the age of five he left the endless grasslands behind.
-Small, sick Mauk moved first to the town of Arnhem and later to the cities of Delft and Haarlem.
+Small, sick Mauk moved first to the town of Arnhem.
+Later, to the cities of Delft and Haarlem.
 It all got him out of balance and school became a big disappointment for his parents.
 Even drawing lessons were mediocre.
 His grade a 7 out of 10.
-But processing his traumatic visual confusion has produced Escher's psychedelic work that is famous worldwide to date.
+But processing his traumatic visual confusion has produced Escher's psychedelic work which is famous worldwide to date.

 Escher traveled through Europe.
 Got inspired in Italy, Switzerland and Spain.
 He literally gave new perspectives for the classic Dutch culture still soaked in the smell of butter, smoked eel and old cheese.
 Or even worse, young cheese.
 Combining the stylized landscape patterns of his youth together with defining-the-laws-of-physics-and-mathematics.
 Only think of the geometric tile patterns.
 At last, after centuries the Dutch have been freed from the Delft Blue tiles and ceramics.
 Finally!

-So, when you want to hike the Frisia Coast Trail and (just like those dudes above and maybe like Escher) you have difficulties with spaces or even suffer from the anxiety disorder agoraphobia, study the work of Mauk closely.
-It is far outta space and it cures.
-His work, although not en route the Frisia Coast Trail, can be found in the museum Escher in the Palace.
+So, when you want to hike the Frisia Coast Trail and, just like those dudes at the start of this post, you have difficulties with wide spaces or even suffer from the anxiety disorder agoraphobia, study the work of grown-up Mauk closely.
+It is far outta space, it heals, and it cures.
+His work, although not en route the trail, can be found in the museum Escher in the Palace.
 A wonderful exhibition in a wonderful old palace building at a wonderful spot in the city of The Hague.
-No stimulant needed.
+No stimulant needed!